minituex/json-file-checker/README.md

 **Example**

-`jcheck -d frontend/asset/i18n/ -b en`
+`php vendor/minituex/json-file-checker/src/jcheck.php -d frontend/asset/i18n/ -b en`

 ### Output

-No ouput means you files are all correct, no keys are missing.
+No output means you files are all correct, no keys are missing.

 If there are keys missing, the script will exit with code 1 and print a list of keys by file.

+### CI/CD

+This script was intended for CI/CD integration.
+The quickest way is to define a composer script calling jcheck and then calling this composer script from your CI/CD yaml but you can also call jcheck directly in your CI/CD.

 ### Limitations